Are you feeling scared, anxious, low or stressed?

 What we do and how we think can lead to us feeling bad.
 There are different ways we can help you to beat the unhelpful thoughts and unhelpful things you may do.
 Making small changes in thoughts and what we do, can start to make us feel better.

 It's great that you're back on your feet and feeling better but you might have the occasional wobbly day and if you do, we're still here to help.
 You can use our secure user support section for help and advice whenever you need it.
+Login details can be found at the base of letters we send.

 If you are feeling very distressed, despairing or suicidal and need immediate help please contact your GP and request an emergency appointment, contact the Samaritans on 116 123, or go to your nearest Accident and Emergency Department.